How We Win In 2020 With Tom Steyer: Democratic Primary Debates

 So we’re getting tools to Indivisibles across the nation to build that support and hold candidates accountable to the issues constituents really care about.
 Here are just some of the resources we’re rolling out:

-- Debate watch guides — to help make sense of where the candidates stand and what the most important issues are.
+- Debate watch guides to help make sense of where the candidates stand and what the most important issues are.
+Monitor he primary debates.

 These tools are essential to getting as many people as possible involved in our 2020 strategy.
 But every one of them costs money to produce and maintain, and staff resources to keep up-to-date.
 With the primary heating up, we need to make sure we can scale these resources to get them out to everyone who needs them.
 Please, donate $5 today to implement our winning election strategy, nominate a candidate we can all stand behind and support all of Indivisible Action’s work.